dsanchezp18/econ899/notebooks/notes.md

 - Talk about how patents were separated by section code.
 This is valuable but should compare to studies in Canada that have done this.
     - Most use survey data.

+- Title:
+    - Offsetting innovation?
+The impact of the Alberta Investment Tax Credit on intellectual property
+    - Do fiscal incentives affect innovation?
+Evidence from the Alberta Investment Tax Credit